CodePearly/JavaGameStuff/Releases/v1.1/original.md

 <h1 style="color: red;">Warning this all requires java!</h1>
-This is v1 (The v is version)
+This is v1.1 (The v is version)

-It is only a Pong Game
+It is only the Launcher